aeshirey/CAHCore/README.md

 When you win a hand, you'll have to draw a prompt card separately from `File` -> `Deal Prompt Card`.

-If you play so much that you run out of cards, the app will probably crash.
-This is a v0.1.0-alpha, so... 🤷‍♂️.
+This is a v0.1.0-alpha, so...
+Good luck.
+Feel free to submit your awesome enhancements to this crappy program.